Hellmonk/bloatcrawl2/README.md

 * **Meteorologists** predict the weather and carry around some handy evocable items to make their predictions come true.
 * **Neckbeards** come to the Dungeon from their moms' basements with a cape, a fedora, a rusty katana and the ability to teleport behind you (nothing personal, kid).
 * **Night Knights** follow the shadowy god Dithmenos.
 They begin lightly armoured but with good stealth.
+* **Overseers** can summon lesser demonic slaves, and eventually even call forth a limb of their true patron.
+What they traded for this power is unknown.
 * **Paladin**: Worshippers of The Shining One, these holy warriors fall down a lot.
 * **Philosophers** bring their thinking hat to the dungeon, but not much else in the way of useful items.
 * **Ronin** are wandering warriors.
 They start with simple weapons and gain a little additional piety with the first god they worship.